Career Timeline of Bubba Wallace: Major Achievements and Milestones

 How Bubba Wallace built a successful career.
 Explore key moments that defined the journey.

 Bubba Wallace Jr. is a prominent American professional stock car racing driver.
-He currently races full-time in the NASCAR Cup Series, piloting the No. 23 Toyota Camry XSE for 23XI Racing.
-As one of the few African-American drivers in NASCAR's top tier, he has gained significant attention and recognition, making him a notable figure in the sport.
+He currently races full-time in the NASCAR Cup Series, driving the No. 23 Toyota Camry XSE for 23XI Racing.
+Wallace is known for being one of the few African-American drivers in NASCAR's top series.
+He has gained attention not only for his racing career but also for his activism and advocacy on social issues, including racial equality and Black Lives Matter.
+His presence has brought diversity and sparked conversations within the sport.

-In 2005, at the age of nine, Bubba Wallace won 35 of the 48 Bandolero Series races held that year.
+In 2005, Wallace won 35 of the 48 races held in the Bandolero Series.

 2008: Youngest Winner at Franklin County Speedway

-In 2008, Bubba Wallace became the youngest driver to win at Franklin County Speedway in Virginia.
+In 2008, Wallace became the youngest driver to win at Franklin County Speedway in Virginia.

-2010: Competed in NASCAR K&N Pro Series East
+2010: Competes in NASCAR K&N Pro Series East

 In 2010, Wallace began competing in the NASCAR K&N Pro Series East, driving for Rev Racing as part of NASCAR's Drive for Diversity program and was signed as a development driver for Joe Gibbs Racing.
-He won his first race at Greenville-Pickens Speedway, becoming the youngest driver to win at the track and in the series history.
+He also won his first race at Greenville-Pickens Speedway, becoming the youngest driver ever to win at the track.

-In 2011, Wallace achieved three wins in the NASCAR K&N Pro Series East, at Richmond International Raceway, Columbus Motor Speedway, and Dover International Speedway.
-He finished second in points to Max Gresham.
+In 2011, Wallace won three races in the K&N Pro Series East, at Richmond International Raceway, Columbus Motor Speedway, and Dover International Speedway, finishing second in points to Max Gresham.

-In 2012, Wallace raced for Joe Gibbs Racing, winning the second K&N East event of the year at Greenville-Pickens Speedway, marking his first win with JGR.
+In 2012, racing for Joe Gibbs Racing, Wallace won the second K&N East event of the year at Greenville-Pickens Speedway, marking his first win with the team.

 February 2013: Full Season in Camping World Truck Series

-In February 2013, it was announced that Wallace would run a full season in the Camping World Truck Series in the No. 54 Toyota owned by Kyle Busch Motorsports.
+In February 2013, Wallace was announced to run a full season in the Camping World Truck Series driving the No. 54 Toyota owned by Kyle Busch Motorsports.

 On October 26, 2013, Wallace became the first African-American driver to win in one of NASCAR's national series since 1963, winning the Camping World Truck Series Kroger 200 at Martinsville Speedway.